Doctor in the House (film): Plot summary

-Towering over them all is the short-tempered, demanding chief surgeon, Sir Lancelot Spratt (played by James Robertson Justice in a manner quite unlike Gordon's original literary character), who strikes terror into everyone.

-Simon's friends cajole him into a series of disastrous dates, first with a placidly uninterested "Rigor Mortis" (Joan Sims), then with Isobel (Kay Kendall), a woman with very expensive tastes, and finally with Joy (Muriel Pavlow), a nurse at St Swithin's.
+Simon's friends cajole him into a series of disastrous dates, first with a placidly uninterested "Rigor Mortis", then with Isobel—a woman with very expensive tastes—and finally with Joy, a nurse at St Swithin's.
 After a rocky start, he finds he likes Joy a great deal.
-Meanwhile, Richard is given an ultimatum by his fiancée Stella (Suzanne Cloutier) – graduate or she will leave him.
+Richard is living on a small but adequate annuity that ends once he graduates, so he deliberately fails his exams every year.
+However, he is given an ultimatum by his fiancée Stella: graduate or she will leave him.
 He buckles down.

 The climax of the film is a rugby match with a rival medical school during Simon's fifth and final year.
 After St Swithin's wins, the other side tries to steal the school mascot, a stuffed gorilla, resulting in a riot and car chase through the streets of London.
-Simon and his friends are almost expelled for their part in this by the humourless Dean of St Swithin's (Geoffrey Keen).
+Simon and his friends are almost expelled for their part in this by the humourless Dean of St Swithin's.
 When Simon helps Joy sneak into the nurses' residence after curfew, he accidentally falls through a skylight.
 This second incident gets him expelled, even though he is a short time away from completing his finals.
-Sir Lancelot, however, has fond memories of his own student days, particularly of the Dean's own youthful indiscretion (persuading a nurse to reenact Lady Godiva's ride).
+Sir Lancelot, however, has fond memories of his own student days, particularly of the Dean's own youthful indiscretion (persuading a nurse to re-enact Lady Godiva's ride).
 His discreet blackmail gets Simon reinstated.
-In the end, Richard fails (as does Tony), but Stella decides to enroll at St Swithin's herself so there will be at least one doctor in the family.
+In the end, Richard fails (as does Tony), but Stella decides to enrol at St Swithin's herself so there will be at least one doctor in the family.
 Simon and Taffy graduate.